minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 ### Autostart on boot

 The system needs to run the bitcoin daemon automatically in the background, even when nobody is logged in.
-We use "systemd", a daemon that controls the startup process using configuration files.
+We use `"systemd"`, a daemon that controls the startup process using configuration files.

 * Create the configuration file in the Nano text editor and copy the following paragraph.
   Save and exit.